Engineering Notes by Oriental Motor

 Three-Phase 200/220/230 4IK25A-SW 179.9 179.9 179.9

 Different winding specifications affect the motor's speed-torque characteristics.
 In the image below, we compare the speed-torque curves for a single-phase motor and a three-phase motor.
+The three-phase motor shows better torque characteristics throughout the entire speed range.

 Speed-torque characteristics comparison: single-phase vs three-phase AC induction motors